Vera Lynn: Wartime career

 Lynn's wartime contribution began when she would sing to people who were using London's tube station platforms as air raid shelters.
 She would drive there in her Austin 10 car.
-Between 1937 and 1940, she also toured with the aristocrat of British dance bands, Bert Ambrose as part of the Ambrose Octet; the group appeared in broadcasts for the BBC and for Radio Luxembourg.
+Between 1937 and 1940, she also toured with Bert Ambrose as part of the Ambrose Octet; the group appeared in broadcasts for the BBC and for Radio Luxembourg.
 She left Ambrose in 1940.

-During the Phoney War, the Daily Express asked British servicemen to name their favourite musical performers: Vera Lynn came out on top and as a result became known as "the Forces' Sweetheart".
+During the Phoney War in the early months of World War II, the Daily Express asked British servicemen to name their favourite musical performers: Vera Lynn came out on top and as a result became known as "the Forces' Sweetheart".
 On 1 July 1940, Lynn made her first appearance as a "fully fledged solo act" at the New Hippodrome in Coventry.

-Vera Lynn appeared in the revue Applesauce! with Max Miller, which commenced on 22 August 1940 at the Holborn Empire and ran until 9 September 1940.
+Lynn appeared in the revue Applesauce! with Max Miller, which commenced on 22 August 1940 at the Holborn Empire and ran until 9 September 1940.
 Its run was curtailed due to a bomb destroying the theatre.
 The revue continued at the London Palladium from 5 March 1941 and ended on 29 November that year.
 Lynn had to leave the show for a while in July 1941 to have her appendix removed.

 Lynn is best known for the popular song "We'll Meet Again", written by Ross Parker and Hughie Charles.
 She first recorded it in 1939 with Arthur Young on Novachord, and later again in 1953 accompanied by servicemen from the British Armed Forces.
 The nostalgic lyrics ("We'll meet again, don't know where, don't know when, but I know we'll meet again some sunny day") were very popular during the war and made the song one of its emblematic hits.
-Amongst her other well-known wartime hits was "The White Cliffs of Dover", with words by Nat Burton, music by Walter Kent.
+Amongst her other well-known wartime hits was "The White Cliffs of Dover", with words by Nat Burton and music by Walter Kent.